archaeology

 Archaeology

-Designated Dates • Fall and spring • 2:30 p.m.-3:45 p.m. • Auditorium/Stream
+Designated Thursdays • Fall and spring • 2:30 p.m.-3:45 p.m. • Auditorium/Stream

 Explore the latest discoveries and stories of the human past.
 Human origins will be the focus for fall.
 Previous semesters included Origins of Dogs, The Ancient Etruscans, Pakal, and The Archaeology of Britain.
-The specific lecture topics will be found on the OLLI website and in the weekly OLLI newsletters.

 Instructor: Bonnie Shirley J.D., M.A.
 Coordinator: Renee Cabrera